mateicristea88/trustchain-android/docs/source/wallet.rst

 Wallet
 ************

-The wallet management works with a new `Tribler <https://www.tribler.org>`_ concept, called the reputation of each user.
+The wallet management works with a `Tribler <https://www.tribler.org>`_ concept, called the reputation of each user.
 This reputation is based on the amount of data uploaded and downloaded, and the simple subtraction of these two quantities provides a number representing it.
 This number gives a positive value when the user is uploading more content than downloading, therefore contributing positively to the overall system.
 It will be referred in terms of :ref:`tokens <tokens>`, that account for the reputation of the user, and can be transferred.

 .. _tokens: